QuantestPy/quantestpy/doc/circuit_assert_equal.md

 QuantestPyAssertionError: matrix norm ||A-B|| 0.000970126226409132 is larger than (atol + rtol*||B||) 1e-08.
 ```

-Note that `gridsynth_output` in the above example is generated with a program [gridsynth](https://www.mathstat.dal.ca/~selinger/newsynth/).
+Note that `gridsynth_output` in the above example is generated with the program [gridsynth](https://www.mathstat.dal.ca/~selinger/newsynth/).